open/close all folders

 - Dumb Muscle: Played with.
 Her intelligence is 9, making her only slightly below average; very good by Barbarian standards.

-- Off with His Head!: Gets the first HDYWTDT against the adventuring party this way, somehow managing to decapitate a Cleric with a hammer.
+- Off with His Head!: Gets the first HDYWTDT against the adventuring party this way, somehow managing to decapitate a Fighter with a hammer.

 - Pint-Sized Powerhouse: Comes with being a Goblin Barbarian.